 Krewe of Pearl River Lions Club

-Founded in 1953, the popular day parade begins at Pearl River High School and continues south on Highway 41, turning left at the light onto Hwy.
-3081 and ending at the Pearl River Town Hall on Willis Alley.
-Supports the LA Lions Eye Foundation and Crippled Children’s Camp and hosts an annual senior citizens’ dinner for the town.
+This popular day parade is a whole-town celebration, with 12-15 floats, Pearl River High School's band, cheerleaders and clubs, as well as churches, civic groups, and families who just love a parade.
+Begins at Pearl River High School and continues south on Highway 41, turning left at the light onto Hwy.
+11 and ending at the Pearl River Town Hall on Willis Alley.
+Founded in 1953, this krewe supports the Pearl River Lions Club charity, which provides eye care for qualifying individuals.

 Krewe of Eve

-The popular all-women krewe founded in 1985 rolls beautifully decorated Blaine Kern floats and over 350 members in elaborately decorated sweatshirts.
-The parade features an annual competition of local and out-of-state marching bands, fireworks, bubbles, and lots of throws for a fun family night.
-Starts near the junction of Hwy 22 and US 190 and follows W. Causeway Approach above Monroe St., crosses 190 and ends on E. Causeway Approach.
+The popular all-women krewe founded in 1985, with over 400 members in elaborately decorated sweatshirts, parades through the streets of Mandeville at night.
+The parade includes an annual competition of local and out-of-state marching bands, 22 beautifully decorated Blaine Kern floats floats and lots of throws for a fun family night.
+Starts near the junction of Hwy 22 and US 190 and follows W. Causeway Approach above Monroe St., crosses 190 and ends on E. Causeway Appr.

 Krewe of Olympia

 Founded in 1965, this 300-member Krewe is the oldest in St. Tammany.
-Keeping the identity of King Zeus a secret until the parade, members ride on floats, trucks and horses interspersed with marching bands from across the Northshore.
-Starts in front of St. Tammany Parish Justice Center on Columbia St. and follows a route along Hwy 21/Boston St. to Jefferson, 15th, Tyler, W. 23rd and back through downtown again.
+Keeping the identity of King Zeus a secret, members ride on floats, trucks and horses interspersed with marching bands from across the Northshore.
+This year's parade features 16 krewe floats and 3 royalty floats with unique, lighted throws, the Tulane University Marching Band, and special appearances by the Disco Amigos, the Laissez Boys and the Budweiser Clydesdales.
+Starts in front of St. Tammany Parish Justice Center on Columbia St. and follows a route along Hwy 21/Boston St. to Jefferson, 15th, Tyler, and W. 23rd Ave., then turns and comes back through downtown again.

 Mystic Krewe of Titans

-Comprised of 325 members, Titans was established in 2010 by a group of Carnival veterans who wanted to bring the merriment of Mardi Gras to the streets of Slidell in a high-quality, family-oriented, nighttime parade.
-The only co-ed krewe that parades at night.
+Comprised of 325 members, this co-ed krewe was established in 2010 by a group of Carnival veterans who wanted to bring the merriment of Mardi Gras to the streets of Slidell in a high-quality, family-oriented, nighttime parade.
 Starts in Fritchie Park.

 Krewe of Dionysus